-Have you been wondering about the effects of sleep deprivation on your body?
-More and more, people are realizing that sleep plays a very important role in your overall health and physical condition.
-Statistics in recent journals show that people who are sleep-deprived not only are tired during the day and suffering from a lack of concentration, but they also are increasing their risks for obesity, congestive heart failure, and diabetes – amongst other conditions.
+Have you been wondering how sleep deprivation affects your body?
+More and more, we are realizing sleep plays a very important role in your overall health and physical condition.
+Statistics show, those who are sleep-deprived aren’t only tired during the day and suffering from a lack of concentration, but they also increase their risks for obesity, congestive heart failure, and diabetes – amongst other conditions.

-Here are 5 additional – rather surprising – effects of sleep deprivation that you or your loved one may be dealing with:
+Here are 5 surprising effects of sleep deprivation you or your loved one may be dealing with:

 1. Sleep deprivation shortens your life expectancy.

-Harvard Medical School experts recently revealed that people who get less than 5 hours of sleep are 15 percent more likely to die at any age, from anything.
-In the “Whitehall II Study,” British researchers discovered that less than five hours of sleep also doubled the risk of death from cardiovascular disease – which is the number one cause of death in America according to the CDC.
+In the “Whitehall II Study,” British researchers discovered less than five hours of sleep also doubled the risk of death from cardiovascular disease – which is the number one cause of death in America according to the CDC.

-Lack of sleep can literally cause your body to work against you, a 2004 study shows.
-In the study, people who sleep less than six hours per day were about 30 percent more likely to gain weight and become obese than those who slept six to nine hours.
-This may be due, in part, to the fact that leptin – the hormone that makes you feel full and regulates fat storage – is 15.5 percent lower in those who regularly sleep five hours or less.
-Conversely, less sleep also increases ghrelin, which is the hormone that stimulates hunger.
-In short, you’ll feel hungrier and less full throughout the day, naturally leading to wanting to eat more food.
+Lack of sleep causes your body to work against you, a 2004 study shows.
+In the study, those who were sleeping less than six hours per night were 30 percent more likely to gain weight and become obese than those sleeping six to nine hours per night.
+This may be due to the fact leptin – the hormone which makes you feel full and regulates fat storage – is 15.5 percent lower in those who regularly sleep five hours or less.
+Conversely, less sleep also increases ghrelin – the hormone which stimulates hunger.
+In short, if you feel hungrier throughout the day and will most likely eat more food.

 The effects of sleep deprivation even take a toll on your brain!
-Five or less hours of sleep three days in a row can damage or kill brain cells.
-Eventually, the brain won’t be able to clear out the plaque-forming proteins that cause Alzheimers’ and dementia.
+Five or fewer hours of sleep three days in a row can damage or kill brain cells.
+Eventually, the brain won’t be able to clear out the plaque-forming proteins causing Alzheimer’s’ and dementia.
 Your brain needs the “sharp wave ripples” discovered by American and French researchers in 2009 in order to consolidate memory.
 How do you experience more “sharp wave ripples”?
 You guessed it!
-Sharp wave ripples occur most frequently during the deepest levels of sleep occurring during longer sleep time frames.
+Sleep!
+Studies show sharp wave ripples occur most frequently during the deepest levels of sleep occurring during longer sleep time frames.

 You may have noticed the first signs of a lack of sleep on your skin – puffy, red eyes.
-If this continues over time, it leads to fine lines and wrinkles, hallow skin and dark circles under your eyes.
-You need human growth hormone – which the body produces in abundance when you are young – in order to keep your body healthy.
-When you sleep, your body repairs itself, strengthening bones and thickening your skin.
-Be kind to your skin by getting adequate rest on a regular basis.
+Over time, this leads to fine lines, wrinkles, sallow skin and dark circles under your eyes.
+In order to keep your body healthy, you need human growth hormone – which the body produces in abundance when you are young.
+When you sleep, your body repairs itself strengthens bones and thickens your skin.
+Be kind to your skin and get adequate rest on a regular basis.

 Missing sleep over time wears down your immune system, making it more difficult for your body to fight off viruses and diseases.
-Effects of sleep deprivation on your immune system can be many, including slowing down your recovery if you do get sick and making your more likely to get sick after being exposed to a virus, such as the common cold.
-Cytokines are proteins your body releases during sleep, which increase when you have an infection or inflammation, and sleep deprivation may decrease the production of these protective proteins.
+Effects of sleep deprivation on your immune system can slow down your recovery time if you do get sick and increase your risk of getting sick after being exposed to a virus or bacteria.
+Cytokines are proteins your body releases during sleep, which increase when you are sick, to fight off an infection or inflammation.
+Sleep deprivation may decrease the production of these proteins.